-It is envisaged that if this could be achieved cost effectively on a large scale, AM would have the potential to revolutionise major engineering sectors such as energy (including renewables), aerospace and construction.
+It is envisaged that if this could be achieved cost effectively on a large scale, thus AM would have the potential to revolutionise major engineering sectors such as energy (including renewables), aerospace and construction.

-The modular approach of the machine’ system architecture will enable flexible reconfiguration of the machine thus having potential for a high number of machine concepts.
+The modular approach of the machine’ system architecture enables flexible reconfiguration of the machine thus having potential for a high number of machine concepts.
 Regardless, no other setup operations will be required apart from those necessary to load and unload the machine at the beginning and at the end of the manufacturing/repair process.

 Advances brought by LASIMM:

 After LASIMM verification and acceptance, we estimate a 6 to 12 months’ industrialization period, after which the complete hybrid cell will be ready for commercialization.
 To prepare this ramp-up to the market, the project will first deliver: